barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

 > ###########################################
 START THE SECOND TRANSFORMATION: AFFINE
-the speed of change each iterations (step size) is again 0.1
+the speed of deformation (gradientStep) at each iteration is again 0.1

         --transform Affine[0.1] \
 |